KCC breaks ground in Simpsonville; company will bring 700+ jobs to Shelby County

 Now more than 3,000 people live there and more will likely be coming soon.

-The Louisville based HVAC manufacturing company KCC broke ground on a project in Simpsonville Thursday.
+The Louisville-based HVAC manufacturer Kentucky Curb Company (KCC) broke ground on a project in Simpsonville Thursday.

 In the first three years of operation, KCC plans to hire about 700 workers at this new facility.
 Eventually, that number will rise to between 1,400 and 2,000 new jobs – allowing people who live in Shelby County to work closer to home.